mahtabfaraji1/mahtabfaraji1.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

-<p>I am a PhD student in Biomedical Engineering with a passion for computer vision, machine learning, and data science.</p>
+<p>I am a Graduate Researcher at University of Illinois Chicago with a passion for computer vision, machine learning, and data science.</p>

 <p>I have hands-on experience with deep learning and computer vision research, coupled with strong foundations in programming and analytical tools.</p>